Can I Sue a Home Inspector?

 6. Home Inspections Are Not Pass/Fail

-You can ask your inspector if the home passes or fails the inspection, but it is not their job to make that call.
-Even new construction has defects, and the inspector is there to explain the report so you can make your own decision on the house.
+You can ask your inspector if the home passes or fails the inspection.
+But it is not their job to make that call.
+Even new construction has defects, and the inspector is there to explain the report so you can make your own decision about the house.

 Even if a licensed inspector says to buy the house or cancel the sale, the decision is yours alone.
 They are not liable for the advice they give on this point.
 In most situations, they will politely decline to provide you with personal opinions and will stick to the facts.